Open Supervised Device Protocol (OSDP)

 Get Involved With SIA Standards

-The OSDP Working Group, part of the larger SIA Standards Access Control & Identity Subcommittee stays in touch and exchanges information via our community hub for SIA members.
+The SIA OSDP Working Group, part of the larger SIA Standards Access Control & Identity Subcommittee, stays in touch and exchanges information via our community hub for SIA members.
 Join the community today and network with like-minded engineers, product developers and specifiers who are advancing OSDP.